IBM-Bluemix-Docs/certificate-manager/ha-dr.md

-# High availability and disaster recovery
+# Understanding high availability and disaster recovery for {{site.data.keyword.cloudcerts_short}}
 {: #ha-dr}

-High availability and disaster recovery for {{site.data.keyword.cloudcerts_long}}.
-{: shortdesc}

-* The {{site.data.keyword.cloudcerts_short}} service is a highly available, regional, service.
-In each supported location, the service exists in multiple availability zones with no single point of failure.
+{{site.data.keyword.cloudcerts_long}} is a highly available, regional service that runs in the following regions:

+* Dallas (`us-south`)
+* Frankfurt (`eu-de`)
+* London (`eu-gb`)
+* Sydney (`au-syd`)
+* Tokyo (`jp-tok`)
+* Washington (`us-east`)

-* Data that is stored in the {{site.data.keyword.cloudcerts_short}} database is backed-up daily in same region.
-If a recovery of a location is necessary, the data is available to be restored.
-However, {{site.data.keyword.cloudcerts_short}} does not provide cross-regional failover.
-If a regional disaster occurs, data might not be recoverable.
-It is recommended that you create and maintain backup instances in other regions.
+In each supported region, the service exists in multiple availability zones with no single point of failure.
+Data is backed-up daily in the same region.
+However, because {{site.data.keyword.cloudcerts_short}} is a regional service, there is no automatic cross-regional failover or cross-regional disaster recovery.
+If all of the availability zones in a region fail, {{site.data.keyword.cloudcerts_short}} becomes unavailable in that location.
+To establish cross-region high availability and implement a recovery plan, you need to create and maintain backup instances in multiple regions.

+To learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}, see [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime) or [Service Level Agreements](/docs/overview?topic=overview-slas).

 ## Manually backing up